gregorymususa/csc8206-team7/README.md

 mkdir "csc8206-team7"

 This is where the contents of the repository will be.
-We are using Eclipse MARS,
+We are using Eclipse MARS, Java 8